Sarah (1986 ship): Sarah

 In late September 2024 the ship left Sicily again and headed for the SAR zone.
 Guided by activists from the Alarm Phone NGO, a craft with some 32 migrants was found 150 kilometres south of Lampedusa on 23 September.
 The group, including 4 women and 3 male children, were taken aboard the Sarah, which then headed to Pozzallo, where it arrived the next day.
 The 32 migrants apparently originated from Egypt, Syria, Sudan, Eritrea, Sierra Leone and Palestine.

+In December 2025 Sarah was in need of repairs and moored in Licata, while the activists were trying to secure funding.